 Book room: Hanging gardens of Bali

 The amazing Pura water temple is one of the most amazing places to visit in Ubud.
-If you’re traveling to Bali and want to understand and learn about the culture.
+If you’re travelling to Bali and want to understand and learn about the culture.
 You need to visit the water temple.
-Ubud has plenty of amazing things to see, however this is one of the most unique.
+Ubud has plenty of amazing things to see, however, this is one of the most unique.

-Remember to get involved and get in the water to try some of the Balinese blessing activates.
+Remember to get involved and get in the water to try some of the Balinese blessings.

 Other things to see nearby the Tirta Temple

 - Tegenungan Waterfall Bali